Skip to main content

 - name: OPENCOST_PARQUET_SVC_HOSTNAME

-value: opencost.opencost.svc.cluster.local
+value: "opencost.opencost.svc.cluster.local"

 - name: OPENCOST_PARQUET_STORAGE_BACKEND

-value: gcp
+value: "gcp"

 - name: OPENCOST_PARQUET_FILE_KEY_PREFIX

-value: "kubernetes_clusters/<YOUR_GKE_CLUSTER_ID>"
+value: "<YOUR_CLUSTER_PREFIX>"/"<YOUR_GKE_CLUSTER_ID>"

 - name: OPENCOST_PARQUET_JSON_SEPARATOR